 Something is happening in the German industry.
 Digitization is progressing dynamically - this is the conclusion of a current study by the industry association BITKOM from May 2020.
 81 percent of German companies are already using Industry 4.0 applications or plan to do so in the foreseeable future.
 Almost all of these organizations will change their business models in the course of Industry 4.0.
 On the one hand, the motor of this disruptive development is the increasing level of connectivity between industrial systems, on the other hand, AI-based technologies allow the recognition of complex patterns and correlations in huge amounts of industrial data.
 With the help of so-called data driven services, new business models can be developed, and the productivity of established models can be enhanced.

 Based on a variety of AI projects, we present some of our most important experiences in this post.
 They should help you to avoid initial pitfalls in the development of data driven services.
-In more detail this is also described in a current USU white paper.

 Use Cases and Smart Services – the building blocks for new developments